 - You can then complete setting up your personal fundraising page to share with family, friends and colleague to gain sponsorship for your Sleep Out challenge.

 What Happens at the Event?

-- We will be sleeping in the outside, uncovered area behind the South Stand of the Carrow Road stadium.
+- We will be sleeping outside in the car park outside the South Stand of the Carrow Road stadium.

 - During the evening, we will show a short video and give a talk about our support for young people who would otherwise be homeless.

 - This is an outdoor event but there will be access to indoor toilets.